cloudmelon/Cloud-Native-Playbook/02 - Rolling updates and rollbacks.md

     kubectl delete deployment melon-deploy

+Addtionally, you can also use **kubectl patch** to update an API object in place.
+An example is like the following :

+    kubectl patch deploy --namespace kube-system tiller-deploy -p '{"spec":{"template":{"spec":{"serviceAccount":"tiller"}}}}'

 ## Play 2 : Rolling updates

 **Rolling updates** provide a way to update a deployment to a new container version by gradually updating replicas so that there is no downtime